 It might take a day to get set up.
 But it’s worth a try.
 3 x 3.
 The kids are happier.
-The grown ups are happier.
+The grown-ups are happier.
 We have more time to play and less time cleaning (also correlated, less time spend arguing about cleaning!).
-We have less toys overall, but toys that the kids really like and last a long time.
+We have fewer toys overall, but toys that the kids really like and last a long time.
 Minimalism with little kids at it’s best.

 Have you tried something like this?
 Did it work?

 How many toys do you think kids need access to on any given day?